markusschloesser/MKS-80_M4L/README.md

 1.2 fixed VCO2 range visualization (thanks to Source Audio from the Cycling forum!), fixed F ENV Polarity, it had the wrong parameter (v14)

-from here on, I'll use the file version, the newest one being
+from here on, I'll use the file version

 v14: fixed known VCO2 Range and and fixed wrong F ENV Polarity assignment